Donations at this time

-Due to the ongoing situation with the Covid-19 virus and the possibility of no mail deliveries to our office, please can you send in donations online, or via your bank.
-If you're not sure what to do, please do speak to supporter care on 0300 330 0740 or email@example.com
+Due to the coronavirus (COVID-19) pandemic affecting mail deliveries to our office, we ask that you send in donations online or via your bank.
+If you're not sure what to do, please do speak to our supporter care team on 0300 330 0740 or firstname.lastname@example.org.

 Paying your money in online